-We’ve been very busy lately at Byond, working on creating an Eastern Europe travel extravaganza that features a blend of the regions most iconic cities – Prague, Vienna and Budapest – and plenty of quirky local activities such as riding a giant Ferris Wheel and ice skating in front of a castle (CLICK HERE FOR TRIP DETAILS).
+We’ve been very busy lately at Byond, planning our Central European travel extravaganza that features a blend of the regions most iconic cities – Prague, Vienna and Budapest and more – with plenty of quirky local activities such as riding a giant Ferris Wheel and ice skating in front of a castle (CLICK HERE FOR TRIP DETAILS).

 So, who better to ask for recommendations on what to do than those who have actually been to these destinations?
 We asked a handful of travellers for advice on what to eat and do in these cities.
 Here’s what they said:

 “The best way to discover the history of the town Is on a Segway” ~ Aakanksha Singh

 For me, and my adventurous Mum, the best way to discover the history of the town was on a Segway – a battery-powered, self-balancing electric scooter!
 While there are organised tours, we picked up a local guide with two Segways, and after a few minutes of practice, we went off to explore Prague.
 We powered through the Old Town, The Jewish Quarters, the Prague Castle, St Nicholas Church and plenty of other must-see monuments and even the iconic bridges!
 Try the night one too, it’s even more exciting but you can’t count on it as a sight-seeing tour – just fun!

 Old town is a great place to explore, shop, and eat street food ~ Ipsa Mohanty